The phone is a powerful tool for your business, relationships and communication. But do you know how to use it?

-What about video calls–zoom?
+Sometimes adding video to calls can make phone anxiety even worse!
+So what should you do about video calls–zoom?
 Facetime?
 GotoWebinar?
 I am so glad you asked!
 I love turning on my video camera when possible.
 A few things to keep in mind if you decide to do so:

 - Back That Thing Up!
 It’s tempting to just show your face on video, but if you can push back your webcam or computer so they can see your torso and hands.
 We love to see people’s hands and this helps you come across as more charismatic.
 This also feels much more like a real meeting–the close up face can feel a bit odd in business situations.